Ouranosinc/Magpie/docs/services.rst

 ServiceAccess
 ~~~~~~~~~~~~~~~~~~~~~

-The implementation of this service is handled by class :class:`magpie.services.ServiceAccess`.
-It is intended to act
+The implementation of this :term:`Service` is handled by class :class:`magpie.services.ServiceAccess`.
+It is intended to
-as a simple *all-or-nothing* endpoint barrier, where only :attr:`Permission.ACCESS` can be applied, and only directly on
+act as a simple *all-or-nothing* endpoint barrier, where only :attr:`Permission.ACCESS` can be applied, and only
-the :term:`Service` itself.
-A :term:`User` or :term:`Group` that has that :term:`Permission` with :attr:`Access.ALLOW`
+directly on the :term:`Service` itself.
+A :term:`User` or :term:`Group` that has that :term:`Permission` with
-will be able to reach the :term:`Service`.
-Any other operation, (or explicit :attr:`Access.DENY`) will all result into
+:attr:`Access.ALLOW` will be able to reach the :term:`Service`.
+Any other operation (or explicit :attr:`Access.DENY`)
-denied access to the private URL registered by the :term:`Service.
+will all result into denied access to the private URL registered by the :term:`Service`.

 .. versionchanged:: 3.0
     This :term:`Service` implementation dates prior to the integration of :class:`Access` and :class:`Scope` concepts